MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/reset-password.md

     az vm repair create -g $AZ_RESOURCE_GROUP -n $AZ_VM_NAME --repair-username $AZ_ADMIN_USER --repair-password "$AZ_MSADMIN_PASS" --verbose
     ```
-1. Mount the root file system on the data disk on /recovery, and reset the password to blank:
+1. Mount the root file system on the data disk on /recovery, and set the password field a blank state.

     ```
     # You have to run the following commands as the root user.